 If you or a loved one has been injured in a refinery accident, it is important to consult with an attorney who understands the petrochemical industry and how refineries operate, as well as the laws and regulations that apply to the oil and gas industries.

-At Butler Viadro, LLP we have years of experience helping victims of industrial accidents.
-For more information or if you have been injured in a refinery accident, please contact the experienced California refinery accident lawyers at Butler Viadro, LLP for an immediate consultation.
+At Viadro Law, LLP we have years of experience helping victims of industrial accidents.
+For more information or if you have been injured in a refinery accident, please contact the experienced California refinery accident lawyers at Viadro Law, LLP for an immediate consultation.